Emil Rauer: Private life

 Emil Rauer was married three times.
 His first wife was Bronisława (née Car), whom he married on 21 August 1897.
 She died in 1901, and they had a daughter, Janina, who died in childhood.
 His second marriage was to Jadwiga (née Skoryna), daughter of industrialist and social activist Cezary Skoryna (1841–1903).
 They married on 9 June 1910 but later divorced.
 His third wife was Helena (née Makowiecka), whom he married on 26 June 1927.
 Helena outlived him and died in 1965.

+Prison sentence and death

 The Polish Biographical Dictionary indicates that Rauer's fate at the beginning of World War II remains unclear.
 However, it is known that he was arrested by the Germans on 10 November 1942 and held in Pawiak prison.
 According to the memoirs of a fellow prisoner, Rauer was described as "very weak and exhausted, at times near death".
 He was released on 10 May 1943 in such a poor state that, according to the Polish Biographical Dictionary, he died in Warsaw in the autumn of the same year.
 He was buried at Powązki Cemetery (section 211-1-10,11), and his gravestone lists his date of death as 13 December 1943.